• Skip to primary navigation

 For other swellings, the treatment would be according to the underlying lesion.

-In case of Injury, the exact nature of injury would guide further treatment.
+In case of Injury, the exact nature of the injury would guide further treatment.
 The fractures most often require fixation.
 Some could be treated in the plaster cast or fiberglass cast.
 Ligament injury could be similarly treated either in plaster or with reconstructive surgery.

-Septic arthritis often has an aggressive presentation and often requires evacuation and exploration along with administration of antibiotics.
+Septic arthritis often has an aggressive presentation and often requires evacuation and exploration along with the administration of antibiotics.
 In early presentations though, arthritis may respond to antibiotics only.

-Tuberculous arthritis, on the other hand, has a subacute presentation and is often treated with rest, splinting and antitubercular therapy.
+Tuberculous arthritis, on the other hand, has a subacute presentation and is often treated with rest, splinting, and antitubercular therapy.

 For inflammatory arthritis such as rheumatoid arthritis, psoriatic arthritis treatment may include NSAIDs, steroid medications, and disease-modifying anti-rheumatic drugs (DMARDs) and biologic agents such as tumor necrosis factor inhibitors.